mcramm/mcramm.github.io/_posts/2012-01-22-watch-yourself.markdown

-Over the last couple of weeks, I've seen a common trend emerge from a couple of different sources about the self regulation of onseself as a software developer.
+Over the last couple of weeks, I've seen a common trend emerge from a couple of different sources about the self regulation of oneself as a software developer.

 Specifically, Uncle (Bob) Martin wrote two posts in